Analogs of Bol operators for $\mathfrak{pgl}(a+1\vert b)\subset \mathfrak{vect}(a\vert b)$: Bols invariant under

-\sssec{Differential and integrable forms} Let $\cF:=\Cee[x,\xi]$ be the space of functions on an $a|b$-dimensional supermanifold.
-Then, the space $\Omega^\ell$ of differential $\ell$-forms is the $\cF$-module with the basis of homogeneous degree-$\ell$ polynomials in $\hat x$ and $\hat \xi$, where $p(\hat u)=p(u)+\od$, while the space $\Sigma_{-k}$ of integrable $(-k)$-forms is the $\cF$-module with the basis of homogeneous degree-$k$ polynomials in $\del_{\hat x}$ and $\del_{\hat \xi}$ with values in the space of volume forms $\Vol(x,\xi):=\cF\vvol(x,\xi)$, where $\vvol$ is the volume element with constant coefficients, i.e., the class of the element ${du_1\wedge\dots \wedge du_a\partial_{\xi_1}\dots \partial_{\xi_b}}$ in the quotient of \be E^a_\cF((\fvect(a|b))^*)\otimes_\cF S^b_\cF(\fvect(a|b)) \ee --- the tensor product over $\cF$ of the $m$th exterior power of the $\cF$-module of covector fields by the $n$th symmetric power of the $\cF$-module of vector fields --- modulo the maximal $\fvect(a|b)$-submodule of corank 1.
-In other words, the $dx_i$ and the $ \partial_{\xi_j}$ anticommute.
-In \cite{BLi}, the elements of $\Sigma_{\bcdot}$ were called \textit{integrable} forms because they can be integrated; Deligne calls them \textit{integral}, see \cite[Ch.~3]{Del}, either after the (incorrect, we think) translation from the Russian (\cite{BLi}) or to rhyme with differential.
+in the quotient of (recall that $E^k(V):=S^k(\Pi(V))$ for any superspace $V$, where $\Pi$ is the change of parity functor, $E^k$ is the operator of raising to the $k$th \textit{exterior} power and $S^k$ is the operator of raising to the $k$th \textit{symmetric} power; the index indicates the algebra over which these operators are considered if other than the ground field) \be E^a_\cF((\fvect(a|b))^*)\otimes_\cF S^b_\cF(\fvect(a|b)) \ee --- the tensor product over $\cF$ of the $a$th exterior power of the $\cF$-module of covector fields by the $b$th symmetric power of the $\cF$-module of vector fields --- modulo the maximal $\fvect(a|b)$-submodule of corank 1.
+In \cite{BLi}, the elements of $\Sigma_{\bcdot}$ were called \textit{integrable} forms because they can be integrated; Deligne calls them \textit{integral}, see \cite[Ch.~3]{Del}, either as in the (incorrect, we think) translation from the Russian (\cite{BLi}) or to rhyme with differential.

-Recall (see \cite{BL,GLS}) that the case $\sdim\, \cU=(a|1)$ is special from the point of view of $\fvect(a|1)$-modules $T(V)$.
+\sssec{Pseudo-differential and pseudo-integrable forms on supermanifolds of dimension $(a|1)$} Recall (see \cite{BL,GLS}) that the case where $\sdim\, \cU=(a|1)$ is special from the point of view of $\fvect(a|1)$-modules $T(V)$.
 In this case, we can let the degree of the differential or integrable forms be any $\lambda\in\Cee$ and the dimension of the fiber of the corresponding tensor fields remains finite.